Personal line of credit: What it is and how it works

 What is a personal line of credit?

 A PLOC is a form of revolving credit.
-That means it can be used and paid down repeatedly up to the line’s credit limit.
-That’s assuming the line of credit remains open and in good standing.
-Banks and credit unions may offer PLOCs.
-And as the Consumer Financial Protection Bureau (CFPB) explains, they might require borrowers to have checking accounts with their institution.
+That means it can be used and paid down repeatedly up to the line’s credit limit for as long as the line of credit remains open and in good standing.
+Some banks and credit unions offer PLOCs.
+They might require borrowers to have a checking account with them.

 How does a personal line of credit work?